node-influx/node-influx/examples/times.md

 # A Moment for Times

-InfluxDB is a timer series database, so it would make sense that the concepts of times is moderately important when dealing with it.
+InfluxDB is a time series database, so it would make sense that the concept of time is moderately important when dealing with it.

 By default, Influx will store all data you give to it as a nanosecond precision timestamp, whereas in JavaScript, most of the time we're dealing with millisecond precision timestamps, which we get from `Date.now()` or `myDate.getTime()`.
 This presents a bit of a problem for us JavaScripters, since nanosecond-precision timestamps are stored as 64 bit unsigned integers that JavaScript simply cannot represent accurately.